AndrewDEmerson/open_nd/docs/act_types.md

 * 0x96_01

-    Appears to be related to ambient audio offset | length | purpose
+    This appears to call an audio file to be played offset | length | purpose
     --- | --- | ---
     0x00 | 32 | name of the audio file without the extension